in-toto/supply-chain-compromises/README.md

 Software Supply Chain Compromises
 =================================

+**Note: This repository has now been archived, and the incidents here (and more) are now recorded in the CNCF tag-security repository: https://github.com/cncf/tag-security/tree/main/supply-chain-security/compromises.
+Feel free to open pull requests and/or issues there.**

 This repository contains links to articles of software supply chain compromises.
 In the future it also may contain ways to query and export these as references, but that's ongoing work.